Save your calculations offline — Get the Workshop Planner Spreadsheet ($29)

 A typical table saw requires 300-450 CFM for effective dust collection.
 Cabinet saws may need up to 500 CFM.
 We recommend at least 400 CFM with a 4-inch dust port for most table saws.
 The key is ensuring adequate airflow velocity (around 4,000 feet per minute) to carry wood chips through the ductwork.
 If your table saw has both a blade guard port and a cabinet port, connecting both significantly improves collection efficiency but does not double your CFM requirement since they share the same airstream.

 Single-stage collectors pull all debris directly through the impeller into a collection bag, making them simpler and less expensive but harder on the impeller when collecting larger chips.
 Two-stage collectors (including cyclones) separate heavier material before it reaches the impeller, using gravity or centrifugal force to drop chips into a bin while only fine dust continues to the filter.
-Two-stage systems offer several advantages: longer impeller life, better filter efficiency, easier chip disposal, and reduced risk of impeller damage from screws or other foreign objects.
-For shops producing significant shavings from planers, jointers, or thickness sanders, two-stage collection provides notably better performance and longevity.
+Two-stage systems offer longer impeller life, better filter efficiency, easier chip disposal, and reduced risk of impeller damage.

-Static pressure, measured in inches of water column (inches WC or inches WG), represents the resistance your dust collection system creates against airflow.
-Every component adds static pressure: straight duct runs contribute 0.03-0.05 inches per foot depending on material, 90-degree elbows add 1.5-2.5 inches each, 45-degree fittings add 0.5-1 inch, and flex hose adds 0.5-1 inch per foot.
-A dust collector's CFM rating applies only at zero static pressure.
+Static pressure, measured in inches of water column (inches WC), represents the resistance your dust collection system creates against airflow.
+Every component adds static pressure: straight duct runs contribute 0.03-0.05 inches per foot depending on material, 90-degree elbows add 1.5-2.5 inches each, and flex hose adds 0.5-1 inch per foot.
+A collector's CFM rating applies only at zero static pressure.
 As pressure increases, actual delivered CFM drops significantly.
-A collector rated at 1,200 CFM at 0 inches static might deliver only 800 CFM at 6 inches static.
-This is why duct design critically affects real-world performance, and why oversized main lines and gradual transitions outperform cramped systems with tight turns.
+This is why duct design critically affects real-world performance.

 A cyclone separator is recommended if you produce large volumes of chips and dust (especially from a planer), want to extend filter life significantly, or have a shop over 500 sq ft.
-Cyclones separate 99% of debris before it reaches the filter, reducing maintenance and improving suction.
-They work by spinning incoming air rapidly, causing heavier particles to fling outward and drop into a collection bin while only fine dust continues to the filter.
-This dramatically extends filter life, reduces cleaning frequency, and maintains more consistent airflow.
-Cyclone separators can be add-on units for existing collectors or integrated into purpose-built cyclone dust collectors.
+Cyclones separate 99% of debris before it reaches the filter, reducing maintenance and improving suction consistency.
+They can be add-on units for existing collectors or integrated into purpose-built cyclone dust collectors.
 For shops producing significant shavings, the reduced maintenance and improved performance typically justify the additional cost.

 A 1 HP collector typically provides 500-700 CFM at low static pressure and works for small shops with short duct runs under 15 feet total.
-A 2 HP collector delivers 1000-1400 CFM, handles longer duct runs up to 30 feet, and can serve multiple machines with proper blast gates and ductwork design.
-For most serious woodworkers, 1.5-2 HP represents the sweet spot balancing capability and cost.
-The extra power helps maintain airflow velocity as static pressure increases from elbows, longer runs, and filter loading.
-Beyond raw CFM, larger collectors typically feature better filtration, more durable construction, and quieter operation relative to their output.
-Consider that manufacturers measure CFM at zero static pressure, so real-world performance depends heavily on your duct system design.
-A 2 HP collector in a poorly designed system may deliver less CFM at the tool than a well-plumbed 1.5 HP setup.
+A 2 HP collector delivers 1000-1400 CFM, handles longer duct runs up to 30 feet, and can serve multiple machines with proper blast gates.
+For most serious woodworkers, 1.5-2 HP represents the sweet spot.
+Remember that manufacturers measure CFM at zero static pressure, so real-world performance depends heavily on your duct system design.

 Dust Collector Buying Guide